-DOE and it contractors operate hazardous waste management facilities at PGDP under Permit No. EPA ID No. KY8-890-008-982.
-DOE/LATA Kentucky has developed a Contingency Plan for responding to hazardous waste spills, releases, leaks, and emergencies in the permitted storage areas.
+DOE and its contractors operate hazardous waste management facilities at PGDP under Permit No. EPA ID No. KY8-890-008-982.
+DOE and its D&R contractor have developed a Contingency Plan for responding to hazardous waste spills, releases, leaks, and emergencies in the permitted storage areas.